Chart Color Schemes

 Murrumbateman is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Murrumbateman, as per the latest Census, 99.7% of dwellings were houses, with the remaining 0.3% comprising semi-detached homes, apartments, and other types.
-This contrasts with Non-Metro NSW's dwelling composition of 82.6% houses and 17.4% other dwellings.
-Home ownership in Murrumbateman stood at 29.4%, with mortgaged properties making up 64.1% and rented dwellings accounting for 6.4%.
-The median monthly mortgage repayment was $2,600, higher than Non-Metro NSW's average of $1,733.
-Weekly rent in Murrumbateman was recorded at $528, compared to Non-Metro NSW's $330.
-Nationally, Murrumbateman's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Murrumbateman, as per the latest Census, 99.7% of dwellings were houses with 0.3% being other types such as semi-detached homes or apartments.
+This is in contrast to Regional NSW where 82.6% of dwellings are houses and 17.4% are other types.
+Home ownership in Murrumbateman stood at 29.4%, with mortgaged properties at 64.1% and rented ones at 6.4%.
+The median monthly mortgage repayment was $2,600, higher than Regional NSW's average of $1,733.
+The median weekly rent in Murrumbateman was $528, compared to Regional NSW's $330.
+Nationally, Murrumbateman's mortgage repayments were significantly higher at $2,600 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing